proximax-storage/xpx-chain-devportal-docs/docs/guides/transaction/sending-a-transfer-transaction.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 4. Open the terminal where you are monitoring account transactions `status`.
-It should be empty.
+It should be vacant.
 If there is an error, you can [check the error code here](../../rest-api/status-errors.md).

 A new transaction should have appeared in the terminal where you are monitoring `unconfirmed`.
 At this point, the transaction has reached the network, but it is not clear if it will get included in a block.